HobnobMancer/cazy_webscraper/docs/apitutorial.rst

 This will produce output files with the file name ``engineering_candidates_cazy_database_fams_subfams_ec_pdb``.

-If files matching the file names compiled by ``cw_query_database`` already existing at the target output location, ``cw_query_database`` will raise a warning that output files already existing and terminate.
+If files matching the file names compiled by ``cazy_webscraper extract_data`` already existing at the target output location, ``cazy_webscraper extract_data`` will raise a warning that output files already existing and terminate.
 This is to prevent accidently overwriting data files.

 To overwrite existing datafiles add the ``--overwrite`` flag to the command.
 For example, the following command will retrieve all GenBank accessions stored in the local CAZyme database located at ``cazy/cazyme.db`` and write out the GenBank accessions to a file called ``all_gbk_acc_cazyme_gbkAcc.csv`` to ``my_cazy_data``, and will not delete content in the existing output directory and will overwrite the existing output file ``my_cazy_data/all_gbk_acc_cazyme_gbkAcc.csv``.

 .. code-block:: bash
-  cw_query_database cazy/cazyme.db csv \
+  cazy_webscraper extract_data cazy/cazyme.db csv \
   --output_dir my_cazy_data \
   --prefix all_gbk_accs_
   -- force \